06 Safeguarding children, young people and vulnerable adults policy

 Informing

-- All staff report allegations to the designated person.
+- All staff report allegations to the designated safeguarding lead.

-- The designated person alerts the designated officer.
-If the designated officer is unavailable the designated person contacts
+- The designated safeguarding lead alerts the designated officer for their setting.
+If the designated officer is unavailable the

 - It is essential that no investigation occurs until and unless the LADO has expressly given consent for this to occur, however,

-the person responding to the allegation does need to have an understanding of what explicitly is being alleged.
+the person responding to the allegation does need to understand what explicitly is being alleged.

-- The designated person must take steps to ensure the immediate safety of children, parents, and staff on that day within the
+- The designated safeguarding lead must take steps to ensure the immediate safety of children, parents, and staff on that day

-- The designated person asks for clarification from the LADO on the following areas:
+- The designated safeguarding lead asks for clarification from the LADO on the following areas:

-- what actions the designated person must take next and when and how the parents of the child are informed of the
+- what actions the designated safeguarding lead must take next and when and how the parents/carers of the child are informed of the

 allegation